sergei-grigorev/masked-email-backup/README.md

-# FastMail client to make a full backup of emails and store them securely
+# Masked Email CLI - FastMail Client for Masked Email Management

-That small tool helps to store locally all the information about the generated Masked Email.
-Also it shows more details that UI provides.
+A Rust-based CLI tool that helps to securely store and manage all information about your FastMail masked emails.
+This tool provides more detailed information than the FastMail UI and allows for flexible data export through Lua scripting.

+## Overview

+This application allows you to:
+- Securely store your FastMail masked email data locally
+- View detailed metadata about your masked emails
+- Search through your masked emails by email address, description, or domain
+- Export your masked email data in various formats using Lua scripts
+- Maintain an encrypted local database of your masked emails

-Example of metadata information that is received and stored in an encrypted storage.
+Example of metadata information that is received and stored in the encrypted storage:

 ```json
 {